symfony/symfony-docs/introduction/http_fundamentals.rst

 Symfony and HTTP Fundamentals
 =============================

 Great news!
-While you're learning Symfony, you're *also* learning the fundamentals of the *web*.
+While you are learning Symfony, you are *also* learning the fundamentals of the *web*.
 Symfony is closely modeled after the HTTP Request-Response flow: that *fundamental* paradigm that's behind almost *all* communication on the web.

-In this article, you'll walk through the HTTP fundamentals and find out how these are applied throughout Symfony.
+In this article, you will walk through the HTTP fundamentals and find out how these are applied throughout Symfony.

 Requests and Responses in HTTP